Upasani Maharaj: Teachings

+Upasani Maharaj has been described as the living embodiment of the Ashtavakra Gita.
+Of himself, he declared:

 I am the Ancient One.
 I am in the Beyond-State, beyond Duality and Non-duality.
 I am in the world, but not of it.
 Because I have to behave like a man of the world, do not misunderstand me.
 I experience simultaneously the World-state and the God-state.
 I live eternally in the state of divine-consciousness.
 I am everything.

 Death

 Upasani's last years were filled with extensive travel, meeting his devotees scattered about the country, teaching the kanyas in the ashram, and supervising the construction and dedication of shrines and temples made possible through the gifts of his followers.
 The last of these was in Satana in 1941, where a temple was constructed in honor of his birth there.
 When construction was nearing completion, Upasani pressed the workmen to finish soon, saying "The sun is setting … The sun is setting."
 The temple was constructed at the spot formerly occupied by his own home.
 He returned exhausted to Sakori on the twenty-third of December.
 On the 24th of December 1941, at 71 years of age, Upasani Baba Maharaj dropped the body and entered Mahāsamādhi.